How To Prune Roses

 Let’s take a deep dive into proper pruning methods.

-• Pruning cuts should always be made just above a bud eye.
+- Pruning cuts should always be made just above a bud eye.
 A "bud eye" is the area on the stem where branching occurs.
 In the summer, it's easy to figure out where to prune, just cut right above a set of mature leaves.

-• On roses, there is always a dormant bud where leaves attach to the stem.
+- On roses, there is always a dormant bud where leaves attach to the stem.
 You'll have to look a little harder to find the bud eye on dormant or older canes; they are located just above the crescent-shaped leaf scars along the stem.

-Examples of Latent Bud or "Bud Eye" and Leaf Scar
+Learn How to Identify a Latent Bud or “Bud Eye” and Leaf Scar

 New growth will be forced even if pruning cut is severe (3" diameter)